PHILADELPHIA COUNTY

 Manayunk There was also a station on the SW side of the tracks near the intersection of Cresson and Kingsley Streets (GPS: 40.022209,-75.217128).
 The station likely served the four mills and a rope factory that were nearby.
 This is shown on the 1863 map.

 Manayunk This station replaced the one listed above.
 It was located at Cresson Street & Roxborough Streets.
 This second, street-level Manayunk Station was built 1884 by the Phila. & Reading, when the Pennsylvania Railroad laid their Schuylkill Branch.
+It was torn down during the 1930 elevation project which saw the new elevated station (still standing) built to the NW.

 The 1863 map shows three stations in central Manayunk.
 Click here to see that section of map.